Jodekq/Color-Properties/README.md

 # Color-Properties
-Template for your color properties
+Template for my color properties

 ## How it works